EntityGraphQL/EntityGraphQL/README.md

 3. Build awesome applications

-You can now make request to your API.
+You can now make a request to your API.
 For example
 ```
   GET localhost:5000/api/query?q={properties { id, name }}
 ```